BenceGyurus/jegyrendszer/README.md

 - web server host:
 `localhost:3000`

-- redish host:
+- redis host:
 editable in `handle-server/index.js` file

 - mongodb host:
-editbale in `./config.json` file
+editable in `./config.json` file

-- **The App have never been test on other os except on ios**
+- **The App has never been tested on anything except iOS**

-- admin default login
-username : admin
-password : admin
+- default login for admin user: username : admin password : admin

+- The application is designed to be contaninerized, after building the images you can use `docker-compose up -d` to start all services

-**The whole application includes several issues and bugs**
+**The application includes several issues and bugs, only use it on your own responsibility**

 # API Documentaion
 ## Open API